Triple infiltration basin and greenery regeneration in the square of Oblęgorska / Widok Street in Łódź (Poland)

 • create a pilot implementation of the infiltration basin as an example of best practice and a source of know-how;

-• build the trust in NBS;
+• build the trust in NbS;

 • initiate the restoration of water cycle in the Łódka River catchment.